Prolonging Your Content’s Lifecycle in the Content Supply Chain

 Most people think of the term “lifecycle” in a biological sense.
 But it can also be used to describe how content is produced, used, and maintained.

-The lifetime of content is extensive: from ideation, the process of creating, and optimizing to distributing, measuring, and maintaining it.
 By improving your content’s lifecycle, you create a more efficient workflow and increase its longevity.
 That means you’ve created a content asset that can be used time and time again, while still providing value.

 Enterprise content needs to meet consumer and business goals long term.
 Naturally, you want to create content that works for longer by efficiently using resources.
 Content governance manages the content lifecycle, so you can retain content value across its lifespan.